Decoding 1110: A Deep Dive into Binary and Decimal Conversion

 Binary to Decimal Conversion for Larger Numbers

 The same principles apply to converting larger binary numbers.
-For instance, let's convert 101101₂ to decimal:
+To give you an idea, let's convert 101101₂ to decimal:

 Practical Applications of Binary to Decimal Conversion